STAND. COM. REP. NO. 1501

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO WORKFORCE DEVELOPMENT,"
+"A BILL FOR AN ACT RELATING TO INSURANCE FRAUD,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Labor, Culture and the Arts that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 613, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 613, H.D.
-1, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1412, S.D.
+2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1412, S.D.
+2, H.D.
+1, and be referred to the Committee on Finance.